310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% bubble Midori %}
 I get it… Those people are kinda scary, aren't they…

-Although, when you compare that glasses-vice-president to the person who carries a sword or the karate club person, he seems weak…
+Although, when you compare that glasses-vice-president to the person who carries a sword or the Karate Club person, he seems weak…

 But I get nervous just remembering he’s an upperclassman or part of the Student Council…